Longtime federal appeals court Judge Juan Torruella dies

-“It is a great loss to the Court of Appeals and the First Circuit.
-Our hearts go out to his wife and family,” Goldberg said in an email.
+First Circuit Chief Judge Jeffrey Howard called him “a wise decision-maker, a brilliant scholar, and a passionate participant in the pursuit of justice.”

+“As a judge, his judicial legacy in the First Circuit and Puerto Rico will remain unsurpassed,” Howard said in a statement.

-Torruella, who was born in Old San Juan, Puerto Rico, was appointed to the 1st Circuit in 1984 by President Ronald Reagan, becoming the first Puerto Rican to serve on a U.S. federal appeals court.
+He was appointed to the court in 1984 by President Ronald Reagan.
 A decade later, he replaced Judge Stephen Breyer as chief judge of the 1st Circuit when Breyer was elevated to the Supreme Court.
 Torruella served as chief until 2001.

-Massachusetts U.S. Attorney Andrew Lelling called Torruella “a strong advocate for the rights of Puerto Ricans” who “spent his career advocating for their equal rights as U.S. citizens.”

 Federal prosecutors have asked the U.S. Supreme Court to review the case.